akashpd/Melanoma_Detection/README.md

 - pandas

 ## Conclusions
+- The class rebalance helped in reducing overfititng of the data and thus the loss is being reduced.
+But it reduced the Acurracy very low.
+- Initially we tried without the ImageDataGenerator which created data to over fit at high ratio.
+- Then we introduced dropout and ImageDataGenerator which reduced the over fit.
+- At last we tried Batch Normalization and Augumentation which really helped in carry forward

 <!-- As the libraries versions keep on changing, it is recommended to mention the version of library used in this project -->